top of page

 • Writer's pictureLoni Searl

 These little bars are a fabulous zero waste option for your laundry.
-Not only are they simple to use, not harmful to the environment or our bodies, and easy to carry around (read here: toss one in your suitcase for your next trip or diaper bag for everyday baby messes), but they are also effective and versatile.
+Not only are they simple to use, not harmful to the environment or our bodies, and easy to carry around (read here: toss one in your suitcase for your next trip or diaper bag, purse or glove box for everyday messes on the go), but they're also effective and versatile.
 Read on!

-This Stain Remover Bar works wonders on dirt, grease, blood, grass, poop (great for cloth diapers and accidents!), sweat, curry, chocolate, and more.
-It even works on some types of paint and pen ink!
+This Stain Remover Laundry Bar works wonders on dirt, grease, blood (period underwear, ladies?), grass, poop (great for cloth diapers and accidents!), sweat, curry, chocolate, and more.
+It even works on some types of paint, food dye, pen ink and on a recent family holiday it got a henna stain out of a white shirt that took days to get in the wash.
+Say what?!?
+Basically, this little bar is magic!

 2. Rub the bar thoroughly onto the stain

-3. Optional: work into the fabric with your fingers, an old toothbrush or a laundry brush
+• Optional: massage lather into the fabric with your fingers, an old toothbrush, a laundry brush or simply rub the fabric together

 If you're not able to wash the clothing right away, don't worry!
 You can treat the stain and toss it in your laundry basket for your next wash.
 This is a great way to save clothes from stains when you're away from home or on holidays - pack your bar!

 You can also use this little wonder of a bar on shoes, jackets, leather, car seats, walls, curtains, carpets, couches, your purse...
 Simply rub or spray on (see below), work onto/into the fabric as needed, and wipe clean!
-Or use it as a healthy "shampoo" for your mini carpet cleaner.
+Wash your makeup or small paint brushes with this bar.
+Or use it as a non-toxic "shampoo" for your mini carpet cleaner.
 Instead of filling your cleaner with detergent, just fill with water.
 Wet the soiled area, rub thoroughly with your bar (or do both at once with the spray version of this bar outlined below) working in as needed then use your carpet cleaner to suck up the soapy soiled area!
 As always, it's best to test on a small area first.

 Why Lemon and Litsea Essential Oils?

 The lemon bars are scented with lemon and litsea essential oils.
 First off, you may be wondering what litsea essential oil is!
-The long answer is here, but in short, it has a scent very similar to lemon.
-Citrus essential oils have a hard time sticking around unless they have an "anchor" scent with them; litsea is that anchor for the lemon.
-However, both of these essential oils have been used in the stain remover bars not only for their uplifting fresh scent, but both oils are also antibacterial, antifungal and have numerous beneficial qualities for your skin!
-They're a perfect fit for a bar you'll rub on your clothing.
+The long answer is here, but in short, it has a scent and properties very similar to lemon.
+Citrus essential oils have a hard time sticking around in soap unless they have an "anchor" scent with them; litsea is that anchor for the lemon.
+However, both of these essential oils have been used in the stain remover laundry bars not only for their uplifting fresh scent, but both oils are also antibacterial, antifungal and have numerous beneficial qualities for your skin!
+They're a perfect fit for a bar you'll apply to your clothing.

 Do you prefer the convenience of a spray?
 If so, you're in luck!
 Try out this 5 minute DIY to turn your bar into a spray.

-• Finely grate 1/3 of the stain remover bar
+• Finely grate some of your stain remover laundry bar

-• Pour 1 cup hot water in a spray bottle
+• Pour 1 to 2 cups of hot water in a spray bottle

-• Add the grated stain remover to the bottle, put on the lid and gently shake to dissolve
+• Add approximately half a cup of grated stain remover to the bottle, put on the lid and gently shake to dissolve

 To use, give it a shake and spray on stains!
-And for a double bang, after spraying, rub the stain with the bar.
+For a double bang, after spraying, rub the stain with the bar.
+This spray also makes a fantastic all purpose household cleaner!

 We have great tap water, and I haven't had any issues with simply using hot water from the tap.
 If your water is less than good, go with water that's been boiled and cooled a bit.